Manish3234/WTP-Converter-/README.md

 ---

-## 📧 Email Workflow
+# 📧 Email Workflow

-After the PDF is created, the program connects to Gmail's SMTP server:
+After the PDF is created, the program connects to:

 ```text
 smtp.gmail.com